9 Raffle Games to Help You Raise More Money

 Do I need a permit for a charity raffle?

 Raffle laws vary by state.
 Check your state's charitable gaming regulations, permit requirements, and prize reporting rules before launching.
+See the US raffle laws by state guide for direct links to each state's official charitable gaming authority.

 Share this answer